Sunglasses: Other precursors

-It is said that the Roman emperor Nero liked to watch gladiator fights using cut emeralds.
+Pliny the Elder claimed that the Roman emperor Nero liked to watch gladiator fights using cut emeralds.
 These, however, appear to have worked rather like mirrors.

-The first sunglasses, made from flat panes of smoky quartz called Ai Tai, meaning ‘dark clouds', which offered no corrective powers but did protect the eyes from glare, were used in China in the 12th century or possibly earlier.
+The first sunglasses, made from flat panes of smoky quartz called Ai Tai (靉靆), meaning "dark clouds," which offered no corrective powers but did protect the eyes from glare, were used in China in the 12th century or possibly earlier.
 Documents describe the use of such crystal sunglasses by judges in ancient Chinese courts to conceal their facial expressions while questioning witnesses.

 In 1459, Nuno Fernandes made a request for a pair of spectacles to protect the eyes while horseriding in the snow against the glare coming from the snow, though no description of any actual spectacles is given.

-King Louis XIV's court watched the 1706 Solar eclipse through a telescope with a smoky glass filter attached.
+King Louis XIV's court watched the 1706 solar eclipse through a telescope with a smoky glass filter attached.

-By the 18th century tainted mirror-like framed Murano glasses had been used as so-called 'gondola glasses' (vetri da gondola and also da dama) by Venetian women and children, to shield their eyes from the glare from the water in the canals.
-The Doge and other well-off Venetians such as possibly Goldoni sported in the later 18th century so-called 'goldoni glasses', tainted pairs of spectacles with pieces of cloth as sun guards on the sides of the glasses.
+By the 18th century, tinted, mirror-like framed Murano glasses had been used as so-called "gondola glasses" (vetri da gondola and also da dama) by Venetian women and children, to shield their eyes from the glare from the water in the canals.
+The Doge and other well-off Venetians, such as possibly Goldoni, sported, in the late 18th century, so-called "goldoni glasses," tinted pairs of spectacles with pieces of cloth as sun guards on the sides of the glasses.

-James Ayscough began experimenting with tinted lenses in spectacles in the mid-18th century, around 1752.
+James Ayscough began experimenting with tinted lenses in spectacles around 1752.
 These were not "sunglasses" as that term is now used; Ayscough believed that blue- or green-tinted glass could correct for specific vision impairments.
-Protection from the Sun's rays was not a concern for him.
+Protection from the sun's rays was not a concern for him.

-One of the earliest surviving depictions of a person wearing sunglasses is of the scientist Antoine Lavoisier in 1772 who worked with amplified sunlight.
-By the 19th century tainted spectacles were worn by railway travelers.
+One of the earliest surviving depictions of a person wearing sunglasses is one from 1772 of the scientist Antoine Lavoisier, who worked with amplified sunlight.
+By the 19th century, tinted spectacles were worn by railway travelers.

-Popularly it is claimed that yellow/amber and brown-tinted glasses have been used to alleviate symptoms of syphilis in the 19th and early 20th centuries, because sensitivity to light being one of the symptoms of the disease, although no sources have been found which state prescription of such.
+Popularly, it is claimed that yellow/amber and brown-tinted glasses had been used to alleviate symptoms of syphilis in the 19th and early 20th centuries, because sensitivity to light was one of the symptoms of the disease, although no sources have been found that state prescription of such.

-From the later 19th century short references of sunglasses have been found in reports, such as by a Walter Alden in 1866, who wrote of soldiers using during the American Civil War (1861-5) 'shell spectacles' (verres de cocquille) to protect against sunlight on long marches, or by the British T. Longmore reporting in The Optical Manual (1885) of soldiers in Egypt being equipped with tinted glass 'eye protectors'.
-By 1895 sunglasses were mentioned in advertisements, such as in The Sioux City Journal (on June 13).
+From the late 19th century, short references of sunglasses have been found in reports, such as one from 1866 by Walter Alden, who wrote of soldiers using, during the American Civil War (1861–1865), "shell spectacles" ("verres de cocquille") to protect against sunlight on long marches, or by the British T. Longmore reporting in The Optical Manual (1885) of soldiers in Egypt being equipped with tinted glass "eye protectors."
+By 1895, sunglasses were mentioned in advertisements, such as in The Sioux City Journal.